Avik-Das-567/IBM--Introduction-to-Neural-Networks-and-PyTorch/README.md

 - Save and load the trained model: Learn techniques to persist and reload models.
 - Perform hyperparameter tuning: Fine-tune the model for optimal performance.
 ---
-### Detailed Overview -
+## Detailed Overview
 **Step 1 :** Data Loading and Preprocessing

 **Task 1 :** Load the League of Legends dataset and preprocess it for training.

 - This step involves reading the data, splitting it into training and testing sets, and standardizing the features.
-I will prepare the data for model training utilizing pandas for data manipulation, train_test_split from sklearn for data splitting, and StandardScaler for feature scaling.
+You will prepare the data for model training utilizing pandas for data manipulation, train_test_split from sklearn for data splitting, and StandardScaler for feature scaling.
 The data is then converted into PyTorch tensors, which are essential for PyTorch-based model training.

 **Step 2 :** Logistic Regression Model

 **Task 2 :** Implement a logistic regression model using PyTorch.

-- Here, I will define the logistic regression model by specifying the input dimensions and the forward pass using the sigmoid activation function.
-I will set the stage for training the logistic regression model by initializing the model, loss function, and optimizer.
+- Here, you will define the logistic regression model by specifying the input dimensions and the forward pass using the sigmoid activation function.
+You will set the stage for training the logistic regression model by initializing the model, loss function, and optimizer.

 **Step 3 :** Model Training